Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 For years, attention has focused on optimizing the carrier, the delivery vehicle, and the urban route.
 What if we're looking in the wrong place?
 What if the real key to revolutionizing the last mile isn't on the road, but upstream, within the four walls of your warehouse?

-The truth is : a last-mile delivery will never be faster, more accurate, or more cost-effective than the order preparation that precedes it .
+The truth is this : last-mile delivery will never be faster, more accurate, or more cost-effective than the order preparation that precedes it.
 It's a value chain, and every link counts.

 This article delves into the heart of the logistics engine.
 We'll explore how seamless synergy between your warehouse management system (WMS) and transport management system (TMS) transforms this operational challenge into a decisive competitive advantage.
 We'll also explore the concept of micro-fulfillment to bring inventory closer to the customer and push the boundaries of efficiency.